mcandre/enlint/CONFIGURE.md

 A rule is a two element list, of a filename pattern and an encoding preference.

+Filename patterns are fnmatch regexes.

-Filename patterns and encoding preferences are each Ruby regexps.
+Encoding preferences are Ruby regexes.

 # Built-in defaults